Check out our list of state and local scholarships. It is a great place to start.

 Six (6) scholarships of $500 each will be awarded to four students via random drawing from all eligible Montana students (those in grades 9-12 during the 2021-2022 academic year) who complete the challenge.
 Students will have one year from their high school graduation date to claim their scholarship.
 Unclaimed scholarships will be forfeited.
 Scholarship funds will be paid directly to the accredited institution of the student's choice upon receipt of enrollment verification from the institution.
 Scholarships cannot be transferred to other individuals.
 Scholarship can be used at any accredited US institution.
 Student Assistance Foundation, Workmosis, and Reach Higher Montana employees and their immediate family are not eligible.

 Opens Nov.
 1, closes Nov.
 30

-High school students have a chance to win one of four $500 scholarships, and additional prizes by posting a picture of one of our stickers to Instagram or Facebook and tagging us.
+High school students have a chance to win one of six $500 scholarships, by posting a picture of one of our stickers to Instagram or Facebook and tagging us.
 This opportunity is open to all Montana high school students.

 Reach Higher Montana Scholarship

 Opens Dec.
 1, closes Jan.
 15